 Augmented analytics aren’t just for the data elite.
 It can - and should - be applied to many different use cases in many different industries.
 Here are some examples.

 In retail, understanding your customer’s wants and needs, and then pivoting quickly to make sure you can meet these, is essential to success.
 Augmented analytics can be used in retail to help store managers understand customer behavior and preferences, optimize marketing campaigns, and improve inventory management.
 This means improved customer satisfaction, increased brand loyalty, and at the end of the day, more money in the cash register.

 It’s no secret that manufacturing success today depends on a robust supply chain.
 These supply chains have been disrupted heavily by the pandemic, inflation, and geopolitical concerns.
-Augmented analytics can improve the value of supply chain analytics tremendously, and help manufacturers improve quality control, predict maintenance needs, optimize production schedules, and increase margins.
+Augmented analytics can improve the value of supply chain analytics tremendously, and help manufacturers improve KPIs like quality control, predict maintenance needs, optimize production schedules, and increase margins.

 Banking and financial services are made up of data - and lots of it.
 From proprietary data to market data, organizations can benefit heavily by taking a different approach to analytics.
 Augmented analytics are particularly useful to help with fraud detection, customer segmentation, and risk management.

 With the rise of electronic medical records, healthcare has become more data-driven than ever before.
 Yet for many healthcare professionals, this data can be laborious to investigate - and in health care, time literally saves lives.
 Augmented analytics can help healthcare organizations improve patient care, predict disease outbreaks, and optimize clinical trials, helping both their patients and their own financial solvency.